Hungary puts pressure on the EU by delaying Finland and Sweden's vote on NATO - ExBulletin

 But nearly a year after the Nordic countries formally applied to join the military alliance, their admission remains up in the air as two of NATO’s 30 members, Turkey and Hungary, have still not approved their application. .

-Although Turkish President Recep Tayyip Erdogan has repeatedly raised specific objections to countries, especially Sweden, joining NATO, populist Hungarian Prime Minister Viktor Orban has long pointed out his country’s support for the expansion and repeatedly promised that his parliament would soon vote to ratify.
+Although Turkish President Recep Tayyip Erdogan has repeatedly raised specific objections To countries, particularly Sweden, joining NATO, populist Hungarian Prime Minister Viktor Orban has long signaled his country’s support for expansion and repeatedly promised his parliament would soon vote to ratify.

-We have already confirmed to Finland and Sweden that Hungary supports “their candidacy for NATO”, Orban told a meeting of Central European prime ministers last November.
-The Swedes and Finns have not lost a single minute of membership because of Hungary, and Hungary will certainly give them the support they need to join.

 But a succession of Hungarian government delays and its shifting justifications for them have caused frustration and concern in Sweden, Finland and beyond, and raised questions about what Hungary hopes to achieve with them. .